Jensen-Jacob/Python/readme.md

-### Live Link
+### My Python Project Archive

-# You can go to the following link to checkout this program live: https://replit.com/@jensenjacobgeor/higher-lower-game?v=1
+# Here you can find almost, if not all, of my python projects.
+There will be links in the readme files of each project which will take you to a repl of the same.
+Enjoy!